haskell-perf/graphs/results/SPACE.md

 ABSTRACT:
+(Based on an average of the ratio between largest benchmarks)

- * Alga was 19.47 times lighter than Hash-Graph
+ * Alga was 75.17 times lighter than Hash-Graph
- * Fgl was 1.67 times lighter than Hash-Graph
+ * Fgl was 4.93 times lighter than Hash-Graph

 ## addVertex

-Descritpion: Add a vertex (not already in the graph)
+Description: Add a vertex (not already in the graph)

 ### Mesh
 <TABLE>